Dhiraj5789/moviefix-library/README.md

 8. When a user selects one or more genres, the list should only display movies of the selected genres.
 9. Used TypeScript for enhanced type safety and code quality.

-## List of requirements not covered

-1. Implement a search bar which searches for the movie based on the search string and displays an infinite loading list of movies which matches the search.
-2. Implement in React Native